-1.9.7 Generalized additive model with penalized splines
+1.10.7 Generalized additive model with penalized splines

-It is obvious that the age effect on the log-rate scale is highly non-linear, but it is less clear whether the true period effect deviates from linearity.
+It is obvious that the age effect on the log-rate scale is highly non-linear.
+Yet, it is less clear whether the true period effect deviates from linearity.
 Nevertheless, there are good indications to try fitting smooth continuous functions for both.

-17. As the next task we fit a generalized additive model for the log-rate on continuous age and period applying penalized splines with default settings of function gam() in package mgcv.
+18. As the next task we fit a generalized additive model for the log-rate on continuous age and period applying penalized splines with default settings of function gam() in package mgcv.
 In this fitting an "optimal" value for the penalty parameter is chosen based on an AIC-like criterion known as UBRE.

 '''

 library(mgcv)

-mPen <- gam( D ~ s(A) + s(P), offset = log(Y/100000),
+mPen <- gam( cbind(D, Y) ~ s(A) + s(P),

-+ family = poisson, data = tdk)
++ family = poisreg(link=log), data = tdk)

 summary(mPen)

 '''

 The summary is quite brief, and the only estimated coefficient is the intercept, which sets the baseline level for the log-rates, against which the relative age effects and period effects will be contrasted.
-On the rate scale the baseline level (per 100000 y) is obtained by $\exp(1.7096)$
+On the rate scale the baseline level 5.53 per 100000 y is obtained by exp(1.7096).

-18. See also the default plot for the fitted curves (solid lines) describing the age and the period effects which are interpreted as contrasts to the baseline level on the log-rate scale.
+19. See also the default plot for the fitted curves (solid lines) describing the age and the period effects which are interpreted as contrasts to the baseline level on the log-rate scale.

 '''

 par(mfrow=c(1,2))

 plot(mPen, seWithMean=TRUE)

-abline(v = 1968, h = 0, lty=3)

 '''

 The dashed lines describe the 95 % confidence band for the pertinent curve.
-One could get the impression that year 1968 would be some kind of reference value for the period effect, as it was in the categorical model previously fitted.
+One could get the impression that year 1968 would be some kind of reference value for the period effect, like period 1968-72 chosen as the reference in the categorical model previously fitted.
 This is not the case, however, because gam() by default parametrizes the spline effects such that the reference level, at which the spline effect is nominally zero, is the overall "grand mean" value of the log-rate in the data.
 This corresponds to the principle of sum contrasts (contr.sum) for categorical explanatory factors.

-From the summary you will also find that the degrees of freedom value required for the age effect is nearly the same as the default dimension k - 1 = 9 of the part of the model matrix (or basis) initially allocated for each smooth function.
+From the summary you will also find that the degrees of freedom value required for the age effect is nearly the same as the default dimension k-1=9 of the part of the model matrix (or basis) initially allocated for each smooth function.
 (Here k refers to the relevant argument that determines the basis dimension when specifying a smooth term by s() in the model formula).
 On the other hand the period effect takes just about 3 df.

-19. It is a good idea to do some diagnostic checking of the fitted model gam.check(mPen)
+20. It is a good idea to do some diagnostic checking of the fitted model